Last Updated: 20/08/2018

 You have the right to request we erase any information you no longer want us to hold.
 This erasure will mean you may no longer able to access our services and may impact your use of our Site.

-If you wish to exercise any of the rights detailed above, please contact us using the details in the “contact us” section below.
+If you wish to exercise any of the rights detailed above, please take the required action yourself via your profile/account/dashboard or contact us using the details in the “contact us” section below.
 In your request, please make clear the following:

 - What personal data is concerned;